Samkth123/KTH-md/sourcing/dummies book.md

 - Design supply chain for strategic advantage
 	- how s-chain can create value by operating better, faster and cheaper and comp.
 Think beyond lowering costs and see how s-chain can help grow revenue, innovate and create new markets
 - Implement collaborative relationships
-	- if sales wants to improve customer service by making sure lots of inventory exists, a
+	- if sales wants to improve customer service by making sure lots of inventory exists, and logistics tries to reduce inventory to reduce costs, we will waste energy
+- Forging supply chain partnerships
+	- Consider how to forge strong relationshops with customers and suppliers.
+When understand that depend on eachother for survival, working together becomes prio
+- Managing supply chain information
+	- If retailer share data upstream the manufacturer and production can do better job of scheduling production and managing inventory.
+Same as if manufacturer share data of commodity prices and capacity constraints, then retailers can better manage pricing